WOW!!! What a marvelous debut!!! February 7, 2009

 By Ladell_R (Georgia, USA) -

 T. Arnold Powell has gifted us with an unforgettable first novel.
 I just finished reading this phenomenal book and cannot stop thinking about it.
 Jay Austin, the main character, grew up in a loving home with his mother and his maternal grandparents.
 He is loved by his family, admired by his friends, classmates and teachers, and adored by the ladies.
 Equipped with a great personality and an impressive ability to learn anything, he takes off from Charleston, South Carolina to New York City, to spend a summer working before starting college.
 However, he embarks upon a new life full of twists and turns, glitz and glamour, happiness and tragedy.
 Most Likely To is a story that delves into the inner workings of what is the human being.
 Jay, the main character of the book, is someone that you love, respect and simply adore; yet, at the same time, you loathe what he stands for and what he has become.
-You even fear what he could do if you were to stand in the way of his success.
+You even fear what he could do if you were to stand in the way.

 A Telling Story, September 28, 2008